vbookshelf/myOfflineAi-PrivacyFirst/README.md

 Solutions:<br>
 Start Ollama.
 Then retstart the app.<br>
 Look for an open terminal on your desktop and see if the app is already running.
-If it is running then type this url in your broswer: http://127.0.0.1:5000/ to see the app.
+If it is running then type this url in your broswer: http://127.0.0.1:5000/

 <br>